EricThomson/earlybird/README.md

     checkStateChangeCommand=CommandCheckStateChange(self, item, oldValue, newValue)
     self.undoStack.push(checkStateChangeCommand)

-Simply pushing that command onto the undo stack is supposed to be sufficient to get things to work, so setting in within setData seems redundant.
+Simply pushing that command onto the undo stack is supposed to be sufficient to get things to work, so setting it within setData seems redundant.
 But if I remove the setData call above, the checkboxes don't even show up, much less change values correctly.